profolsen/Footnote/README.md

 Each list item begins by giving the name and the opcode (in hexadecimal) for the instruction.
 Then, the arguments taken by the instruction are given.
 There are no instructions with optional arguments.
-If a instruction takes arguments, they must be given.
+If an instruction takes arguments, they must be given.
-After the pipe, the effect of the instruction on the stack (if there is one) is specified.
+After the vertical bar "<b>|</b>", the effect of the instruction on the stack (if there is one) is specified.
 The effect is described by providing a before and after picture of the stack relative to the instruction being discussed.
 On the left, the before image of the stack is given by the first or first few items on the stack followed by an ellipsis (...) representing the rest of the items on the stack.
 On the right, the after image of the stack is given by redrawing the first few items of the stack after the instruction is performed, again followed by an ellipsis.